Kidd3n/kidd3n/README.md

 ### I really like cybersecurity, programming and electronics
 - 🐉 Kali linux user
-- 👨‍💻 Future Hacker
+- 👨‍💻 Future Pentester
-- 👾 I like play videogames (Valorant)
+- 👾 I like play videogames
-- 🐍/$ I am learning to program in bash and python
+- 🐍/$ I learning to program in bash and python
 </details>

 <br />